pirateking92/teamtarot/README.md

 ## Technologies Used
 - GoLang is used for the backend with a Gin framework to handle HTTP requests.
 - SvelteKit is used for the frontend, requiring that node.js be installed.
-- Tailwind CSS library is used for styling

 ## Project Structure
 Frontend